nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * The main class to be called when the bookmark mode is accessed.
 * The main class to access other bookmark classes.

-Given below, figure 2, is the sequence diagram of how the classes interact with each other when bookmark mode is accessed from the main function.
+Given below, Figure 2, is the sequence diagram of how the classes interact with each other when bookmark mode is accessed from the main function.

 [uml diagram]
 ![Bookmark Sequence Diagram](<Images/sequence_bookmark.png>)

 The bookmark component has two modes: the main bookmark mode and the category mode.
-As shown in figure 2, when `BookmarkRun` is called, `BookmarkParser` will be called and return a `BookmarkCommand`.
+As shown in Figure 2, when `BookmarkRun` is called, `BookmarkParser` will be called and return a `BookmarkCommand`.
 Afterwards, `BookmarkRun` will then call `executeCommand` in `BookmarkCommand` which executes the intended actions